gfldex/raku-shell-piping/README.md

 This will be thrown after the last pipee exits and holds a `Shell::Pipe` in `.pipe`.
 If `:stderr(Capture)` is used the exception message contains all error text grouped by the shell command names.
+When an `Int` is mixed in, only that many lines will be captured.

 ### X::Shell::NoExitcodeYet